squinkylabs/SquinkyVCV/docs/sq2.md

 ## Settings

-Right-clicking in the note area will bring up the settings menu.
-This menu consists of settings (like grid size), as well as some commands, like insert/delete note.
+Right-clicking in the note area will bring up the **editor menu**.
+This menu consists of settings (like grid size), as well as some commands, like insert/delete note and xforms.
 All of the settings are at the top, and the commands follow after a blank space.

 Settings: